Does the roulette dealer influence your winnings at roulette?

 Next use a stopwatch to count 15 seconds, which is a typical time that a roulette spin takes.
 At the beginning of the spin, align the zero pocket with a particular diamond.
 And start the watch and spin the rotor at a consistent speed of around 3 seconds per revolution.
 At the end of the 15 seconds, note which number is beneath your start diamond (call this your “end number”).
 Repeat the process and see how consistent the end number is.
 You will find that the slightest speed difference makes a big difference to the end number.

 Putting this all together, it is very difficult to target the correct number of revolutions for the ball.
 And extremely difficult to spin the rotor at precisely the same speed.
 So can you realistically spin both the rotor and ball consistently together with precision to target or avoid sectors?
 Realistically, no.

 Conclusion about the roulette dealer

 On the right wheel and in the right conditions, a dealer can quite easily make spins predictable.
 But targeting or avoiding sectors is very different.
 Realistically it is possible, but only in very strict conditions.
 And the chances of it happening are so remote that you should never worry about it.
 A more likely possibility is the casino using magnetic balls to avoid winning numbers.
 This actually does happen but is very rare.

-In case you want to know more tricks and secrets about, RouleGENIUS has just published the first FREE Video COURSE on the web about how to win at roulette.
-This course teaches you about the roulette algorithm and how does it actually detects winnings predictions.
+In case you want to know more tricks and secrets, RouleGENIUS has just published the first FREE Video COURSE on the web about how to win at roulette.
+This course teaches you about the roulette algorithm and how it actually detects winnings predictions.
 Follow the FREE Course and increase your income.

 So if you like it, get our ELITE Package where we reveal secrets about how to reach 94.7% of winning!
 And that is NOT all: we also offer you 25 secrets to WIN at roulette and a full pdf guide!